You are here

 About the event:

-> The reading will be in English.
+The talk will be in German, the reading will be in English.
 Discussion can be held in English or German.

-> Peter Chametzky is Professor of Art History at the University of South Carolina.
+Peter Chametzky is Professor of Art History at the University of South Carolina.

 In addition to this book, he is the author of Objects as History in Twentieth-Century German Art: Beckmann to Beuys (University of California Press, 2010).
 He has published articles in such journals as Art in America, The Art Bulletin,The Massachusetts Review, Modern Intellectual History, and Oxford Art Journal.
 Exhibition catalogue essays for the Reina Sofia Museum in Madrid and Schirn Kunsthalle in Frankfurt aM are forthcoming in 2022.

 Dorothee Baer-Bogenschütz is an art historian and journalist.
 She works as a freelance author and art critic for art magazines and daily newspapers, including the Frankfurter Rundschau.
 She is also editor of the KUNSTZEITUNG and the Informationsdienst KUNST, has published numerous articles in art books, and is a member of the advisory board of the art KARLSRUHE art fair.